top of page

 Lymphatic issues often arise from injuries — even long after they appear healed

+Just because an injury looks healed on the outside does not mean it’s healed on the inside.
 Scar tissue, adhesions, and internal inflammation can compress lymph vessels, trap fluid, and block drainage pathways.
-This can create ongoing swelling, stiffness, weakness, immune issues, and chronic pain months or even years later — without obvious visible signs.
+This can create ongoing swelling, stiffness, weakness, immune issues, and chronic pain months or even years later—without obvious visible signs.

 This is why someone can say:

-“It healed beautifully,”yet still experience chronic symptoms connected to that exact area.
+“It healed beautifully,” yet still experience chronic symptoms connected to that exact area.

 Scar tissue affects the fascia, and fascia affects lymph.
 Without restoring flow, the system remains backed up.